Skip to main content

 • Serious and systematic infringements of the objectives adopted by regional fishery organisations or any international arrangements to which the EU is a party.

-Safeguard mechanism: Protecting European Producers
+Safeguard mechanism: Protecting EU Producers

 Applying for safeguard measures